Significant Disproportionality Frequently Asked Questions (FAQ)

 What are the 14 categories of analysis?

-The new regulations require states to calculate disproportionality in 14 categories for each of the seven racial groups: American Indian, Asian, Black, Hispanic, Multiracial, Pacific Islander, and White.
-Each district has the potential for up to 98 calculations, if it enrolls enough students in each racial category to complete the calculations.
+The regulations require states to calculate disproportionality in 14 categories for seven racial/ethnic groups.
+Each district and community school has the potential for up to 98 calculations, if it enrolls enough students in each racial category to complete the calculations.
 Here are the 14 categories of analysis:

 Identification